ARCHER2-HPC/archer2-docs/docs/data-tools/gitlab-ci.md

 ```

 #### Complete example
-Finally, like any variable in the `.gitlab-ci.yml` they can be defined globally instead of locally per test, or even outside the `gitlab-ci.yml` file.
+Finally, like any variable in the `.gitlab-ci.yml`, slurm variables can be defined globally instead of locally per test, or even outside the `gitlab-ci.yml` file.
 Here is a more realistic complete example:

 ```yaml
 variables: